ggonnella/textformats/manuals/TF-Spec_language.md

 mapping, with the key `empty` and a data value, to be used in that case.
 The `empty` rule has highest priority; thus it is used even if the regular expression matches an empty string.
-For example in the example `r4` below, if the element is absent in the textual representation, the decoded data value will be the undefined value and not an empty string.
+For example in the example `r4` below, if the element is absent in the string representation, the decoded data value will be the undefined value and not an empty string.

 Here are examples of `regex` definitions: